30 Years Ago: Meat Loaf Goes ‘Back Into Hell’ and Scores a Hit

-Meanwhile, Meat Loaf recorded three albums on three different labels between 1983 and 1986, the most successful of which, 1984's Bad Attitude, only reached No. 74 on the Billboard 200.
-The duo finally reconciled in 1990 and begun working on the new project, even bringing back some of the musicians who appeared on the original, including Roy Bittan, Ellen Foley and Todd Rundgren.
+Meat Loaf recorded three albums on three different labels between 1983 and 1986, the most successful of which, 1984's Bad Attitude, only reached No. 74 on the Billboard 200.
+The duo finally reconciled in 1990 and began working on the new project, even bringing back some of the musicians who appeared on the original, including Roy Bittan, Ellen Foley and Todd Rundgren.

 Overall, Bat Out of Hell II sold five million copies, considerably less than the first album but still remarkable given how far Meat Loaf's star had fallen since his mid-'70s peak.
 It was No. 1 for two weeks.
 "Nobody writes like Jim Steinman," Meat Loaf said on The Tonight Show.
 "All these things – bombastic, over-the-top, self-indulgent.
 All these things are positives."